 - Agreements with landowners must also be negotiated in some cases.

-- A complete list of designated NSP-BPLRs state-wide is available here (PDF 639.4KB).
+- You can view a complete list of designated NSP-BPLRs state-wide (PDF 639.8KB).
 This list will be updated as sites are added or removed by councils.
 Search CFA Local to find your nearest NSP-BPLRs displayed on a list and map.

 What does leave early mean?